CrIME IN ILLINOIS ONLINE HELP

 are not included in this table-building tool.

-resulted to the victim.
-Stalking, intimidation, coercion, and hazing
+victim.
+Stalking, intimidation, coercion, and hazing are included.

 altering, copying, or imitating of something, without authority or right, with